 Once they are on board, it is time to take it to the management team.
 They have a different perspective and goals than you do; and different than what the employees have.
 So, expect some suggestions for change.

-Just like the employees.
-If your management team does not like it, they will never hold people accountable to it.
+Just like the employees, if your management team does not like it, they will never hold people accountable for it.
 Don’t try to push your way through.
-Work as a team to come up with a program that works for everyone.
+Work as a team to develop a program that works for everyone.

 KICK IT OFF